jeaninemjordan/World_Weather_Analysis/README.md

 ### Project Overview

 This exploratory analyisis collects, examines and visualizes weather data around the world, specifically providing travelers data in destinations that match their specified temperature perameters.
 A sample travel itinerary is depicted below that catalogs the hotel listings and travel routes for four cities in coastal Brazil, further illustrating the capabilities of this analysis to potential travelers.
-A statistical analysis is conducted using linear regression to study the relationship between weather and region by hemispherical as well as by city latitudes.
+A statistical analysis is conducted using linear regression to study the relationship between weather and region by hemisphere as well as by city latitudes.

 #### Resources:
 * Software: Jupyter Notebook, Anaconda, Python 3.7.6 (Dependencies: Pandas, Matplotlib, NumPy, SciPy, Python Requests, JSON Traversals)